cosmos/sdk-tutorials/academy/3-my-own-chain/cosmwasm.md

 ### Transfer a name

 Now create another transaction to transfer the name to the second wallet `bob`.
-First prepare the query with the address of your other wallet:
+First, prepare the query with the address of your other wallet:

 ```sh
 $ export json_request='{"transfer":{"name":"fred","to":"'$bob'"}}'